yeasy/learning_pickleball/19_faq_en.md

 **Back court** techniques are related to playing near the baseline and include serve and return, drive, back court drop, defense, etc. Back court play is the foundation of good pickleball play.

-[Q16] How to improve the pickleball skills at different levels?
+## [Q16] How to improve the pickleball skills at different levels?

 **Answer**: Pickleball is a sport that pays great attention to skills and strategies.
 At different levels, players face different situations, and the key skills that need to be focused to train are different.

 ![Skills of Different Level](_images/skills-level.png)

 Level 2.5-3.0 should focus on training serving and returning; level 3.0-3.5 should learn volleying and defense; level 3.5-4.0 should begin to master the drop; level 4.0-4.5 should focus on improving the dink and volley in front of the net; level 4.5-5.0 requires the ability to attack and reset in the near net battle; level 5.0-5.5 requires mastering efficient footwork; level 5.5 and above requires a strong mentality, reading the game and being able to adjust strategies in the tournaments.

+## [Q17] How to avoid sports injuries while playing pickleball?
+**Answer**: With the popularity of pickleball, related sports injuries have also increased, especially in joints such as knees, elbows, and wrists.
+To avoid sports injuries, you must **warm up before playing, relax after playing, standardize your movements, and play within your ability**.
+Before playing, you should fully warm up to improve joint lubrication; after playing, stretch and relax to restore muscle elasticity; in addition, you should learn the correct swing movements to reduce the risk of injury; finally, you should understand the limits of your body and do not exercise excessively or do movement that exceeds your physical limits.